jimmyshi360/Charm-City-Murals/README.md

 Our application uses a wide range of tools and frameworks.
 Many thanks, to Stae City Data and the Baltimore City Government for their data sources.
-1. Uses cutting-edge HTML5 to bring AR to your phone browser, making our experience immediately available to everyone.
+1. HTML5 to bring AR to your phone browser, making our experience immediately available to everyone.
 2. Built on top of the light weight microframework Flask, to help create a robust API.